Antelope Island: Geology

 Antelope Island is 28022 acre and is 15 mi long and 4.5 mi at its widest point.
 The island is in the midst of the Great Basin between the Wasatch and Sierra Nevada mountain ranges.
 The highest point on the island is Frary Peak at 6589 ft above sea level.
 It is one of eight important islands in the lake.
 The others are Badger, Bird, Dolphin, Gunnison, Carrington, Stansbury and Fremont.
 Two of the major islands, Gunnison and Bird, and two minor islands, Egg and White Rock are rookeries and as such are protected.
 Visitor access is not permitted on the protected islands.

 The rocks in and around the Fielding Garr Ranch are some of the oldest rocks in the United States.
 At 2.7 billion years old, they are older than the rocks in the bottom of the Grand Canyon.
 Tintic quartzite is found on the northern third of the island.
 It is about 550 million years old.
 Tufa rocks on the island are some of the youngest rocks in the United States.
-They were deposited as Lake Bonneville receded between 10,000 - 15,000 years ago.
+They were deposited as Lake Bonneville receded between 10,000 and 15,000 years ago.
 The tufa rocks resemble concrete and are in the vicinity of Buffalo Point.

 Activities

 Antelope Island State Park is open for year-round recreation.
 It features a marina, beach, campground and hiking trails.
-Tourists pay a fee to access the park via the islands causeways.
+Tourists pay a fee to access the park via the island's causeways.
 The northern 2000 acres are developed.
 There are several campsites, a day use area, swimming area, and picnic areas near Bridger Bay on the northwestern end of the island.
-There is a restaurant on Buffalo Point.
+There is a restaurant located near the Bridger Bay beach access.
 The rest of the park is largely undeveloped.
 A few old roads cross the island and so do some hiking trails.
 The remnants of old mining claims and the Fielding Garr Ranch are open to park visitors.
-There are plans to construct a historic boat display at the marina.
+There is a historic boat display in the marina.